 The Hope Inn in Stade Street, Hythe, with one of Mr Horton’s mills in the background

-Benjamin and Mary Ann’s first son, another Benjamin, was born on 3 June 1834, followed by Jeremiah, named for his grandfather, on 10 December 1836.
+Benjamin and Mary Ann’s first son, another Benjamin, was born on 3 June 1834, followed by Jeremiah, named for his great-grandfather, on 10 December 1836.
 That year Benjamin senior was admitted to the Dover Methodist Circuit as a lay preacher, and two weeks after his son’s birth, was out preaching on Christmas Day, getting lost in a snowstorm into the bargain.

-A second son, Jeremiah soon followed and a ithird son, Jabez, was born in 1841, but the next year, Mary Anne died giving birth to a daughter, Caroline, who within a week followed her mother to the grave.
+A third son, Jabez, was born in 1841, but the next year, Mary Anne died giving birth to a daughter, Caroline, who within a week followed her mother to the grave.
 Benjamin needed a substitute mother for his sons, and found one in Lucy Lee, ten years his senior, whom he married in 1844.
 She became, again according to his son, ‘a true helpmeet for him, and an excellent mother to his children.’

 He was certainly in need of one, as he had no leisure time at all.
 He worked long hours at the mill, six days a week, and Sundays were devoted to preaching.
 He would think nothing of a twenty-mile walk to a chapel.

 His sons all grew up, and all became preachers, too.
 The eldest, Benjamin, became first a gardener, who in 1862 was working for Hythe Town Council(1).
 Later he became a Congregational minister in London.
 The second, Jeremiah, started work with his father at the mill when he was twelve and also became a miller, though at a bad time: windmills were being abandoned in favour of steam mills.
 Eventually he moved to Manchester to work as a Missioner.
 Jabez, the youngest, became a school teacher in Rye and Yorkshire and later moved to Guernsey.
 All had numerous offspring.

 Clockwise from top left: Benjamin Sackett jnr; Jeremiah Sackett & his children; Jabez Sackett (The Sackett Family Association)